 bout a decade ago, my youngest daughter and I went to hear Lester Brown speak.
-Brown, a great orator, warned a large audience about the risks of global warming and species extinction.
+Brown, a great orator, warned a large audience about the risks of global warming and dience about the risks of global warming and species extinction.
 He made a lasting impression but offered little insight into what we could do in our everyday lives to solve those problems-except, perhaps, find ways to conserve energy.
 Meanwhile, he was preaching to the converted at a time when public opinion polls showed that relatively few Americans took climate change seriously.